Change is scary.

-Although project management tools and such also take employees into account, employee-oriented change management tools are focused more on change management activities, surveys, feedback, and employee onboarding.
+Although project management tools and such also take employees into account, employee-oriented change management tools are focused more on change management activities, employee engagement, surveys, feedback, and employee onboarding.

-Without further ado, here are two that will get rid of your employee pushback in an instance.
+Without further ado, here are 2 change management tools that will get rid of employee pushback in an instant.